rmadrazo97/system-call/README.md

 #### This command should display the version of the kernel that we just updated and modified.
 (4.17.4)

 ## Why does this doesn't work on Docker
+This excercise will not function in a Docker container since docker containers work on top of the host's kernel.
+So after we reboot the container, the kernel versions remains unchanged.
+Since docker works on a closed environment (sandbox) it is unable to make changes to the kernel